 1. DIY Pallet Vertical Garden

-Rachel has a great cheap idea for creating a vertical garden in her yard.
-She used an old pallet and empty paint buckets to make a simple vertical garden for her yard.
+Rachel has a great idea for creating a vertical garden in her yard.
+She used an old pallet and empty paint buckets to make a simple and cheap vertical garden for her yard.

 Place this vertical garden in a location that gets at least 6 hours of sunlight and grow your favorite herbs like basil, thyme, oregano, and mint.
 Learn more about this project at A Beautiful Mess.